luke-de-vos/autoJGAAP/README.md

 ### Settings
 * Specify experiment settings in **settings.csv**.
+* JGAAP will be configured to run an experiment with every combination of the provided settings: one setting from each column.
 * Place each desired experiment setting in its corresponding column, beginning at the second row.
-JGAAP will be configured to run experiments with every combination of the provided settings.
+  * If a setting references a variable, such as character n-grams, specify this variable's value like so:
+    * Character Ngrams|N:4
+    *for n=4*
 * Names and brief explanations experiment settings can be found in JGAAP's GUI.

 ## Per-script Breakdown